Steven Rogers is an award-winning author and novelist.

 His novel “Into the Room” was published in May 2021.

-After attending The College of the Holy Cross, he became a Certified Public Accountant and went on to fill various roles in public accounting and private industry.
+After attending The College of the Holy Cross, Steven became a Certified Public Accountant and went on to fill various roles in public accounting and private industry.
 When asked to describe his professional career, he uses the phrase, “fortunate beyond all reason.”
 It enabled him to travel extensively around the United States, visit Amsterdam, England and South America, meet famous people like Alan Alda, Howie Long, and Earl Hamner, ride in a private jet, tour a nuclear power plant, interact with members of Congress, and, incredibly, stand next to Bill Clinton as the former President shaved in a public restroom.
 More importantly, his corporate career created profound and enduring friendships.
 In addition, Steve fondly remembers his time as a fifth-grade teacher, a role he filled for three years between financially oriented gigs.

 Despite these amazing experiences, Steve would label himself a “Reluctant Accountant” or, as his older brother once put it, “You’re a born Classics Major.”
 He is a lifelong lover of books and literature who, over the years, dabbled with writing fiction, dreaming of a time he could fully commit to learning the craft.
 Since retiring from the corporate world in 2016, Steve has done just that, completing two novels and a half-dozen short stories, one of which, “Deep Waters,” received an honorable mention award in the 2020 89th Annual Writer’s Digest Writing Competition.
 His novel Into the Room was published in late May, 2021.